mthorning/matt-thorning.dev/src/pages/2019-03-02-css-in-js-2/index.md

 ---

-## Applying styles across the codebase
+## The Global component

 I generally believe it's a good idea to keep your CSS styles scoped to your components.
 When writing React applications you build up from the smallest level of granularity; creating one large stylesheet which controls styling for the entire app flies in the face of this methodolgy (in my opinion).
 However, it's still important to maintain consistency in the way the UI looks across your application.
-Here are two options to help with this.
+There are two options available to help with this, here is the first.

-### The Global component

 _@emotion/core_ provides a `Global` component which can be utilised to apply CSS rules globally to your site.
 It's used like this:
 ```jsx